Exploration-Lab/BookSQL/README.md

 You can get BookSQL dataset from this link [Will update soon]('#').

+Given the importance and wide prevalence of business databases across the world, the proposed dataset, BookSQL focuses on the finance and accounting domain.
+Accounting databases are used across a wide spectrum of industries like construction, healthcare, retail, educational services, insurance, restaurant, real estate, etc. Business in these industries arranges their financial transactions into their own different set of categories (called a chart of accounts [Industry Details](https://www.investopedia.com/terms/c/chart-accounts.asp) in accounting terminology.

+Text-to-SQL system developed on BookSQL will be robust at handling various types of accounting databases.
+The total size of the dataset is 1 million.
+The dataset is prepared under financial experts' supervision, and the dataset's statistics are provided in below table.
+The dataset consists of 27 businesses, and each business has around 35k - 40k transactions.

 Our contributions can be summarized as below:
 * We create a new and large-scale Text-to-SQL financial dataset referred to as BookSQL.
 The dataset consists of a financial-accounts database of 1 million records.
 The corresponding natural language queries are designed to address various practical intricacies of the accounting domain.
 BookSQL has 100k Query-SQL pairs which is about 1.25 times the existing largest Text-2-SQL dataset: WikiSQL.
 In particular, for designing the queries, we consulted financial experts to understand various practical use cases. %We also plan to create a leaderboard where researchers can benchmark various Text-to-SQL models for the accounting domain.